Easy Coffee Tray Bake Cake & Cappuccino Buttercream

 • To make the sheet cake: Preheat oven to 180C/350F and line a 13×9 inch sheet pan with baking paper.
 Alternatively, coat the pan with homemade cake release.

-• In a large bowl or a stand mixer bowl, sieve together the flour, baking powder and salt and mix together.
+• In a large bowl or a stand mixer bowl, sieve together the flour and baking powder, and mix together.

-350 g Plain Flour, 1 tsp Fine Sea Salt, 3 tsp Baking Powder
+350 g Plain Flour, 3 tsp Baking Powder

 • Then add the light brown sugar and caster sugar.
 Mix together until well combined.